memfault/interrupt/_drafts/faster-builds.md

 image: /img/faster-compilation/faster-builds-ccache-comparison.png
 ---

-We've all likely worked on a software or firmware project where the build times take a "coffee break" amount of time.
+We've all likely worked on a software or firmware project where the build takes a "coffee break" amount of time to complete.
 It's become such a common occurrence that there is an infamous [xkcd comic](https://xkcd.com/303/) related to the matter.

 <!-- excerpt start -->